rtyler/brokenco.de/_posts/2019-09-26-insert-foot-a-into-mouth-b.md

 I don't think of myself as holding grudges.
-In a professional setting it's completely unwarranted,.
+In a professional setting it's completely unwarranted.
 My previous experiences with dozens companies through the Jenkins project and [Continuous Delivery Foundation](https://cd.foundation/) has certainly biased the products and companies I consider, but more importantly those I _won't_ consider.
 There are now